-Archaeological Services Inc. was contracted by HDR, on behalf of the City of Toronto to conduct a Cultural Heritage Evaluation Report (C.H.E.R.) for the property at 308 Morningside Avenue in the City of Toronto, Ontario (Figure 1).
-The C.H.E.R. is being undertaken as part of the Eglinton East Light Rail Transit, Transit Project Assessment Process (T.P.A.P.) and Design Update.
+Archaeological Services Inc. was contracted by HDR, on behalf of the City of Toronto to conduct a Cultural Heritage Evaluation Report (C.H.E.R.) for the property at 344 Morningside Avenue in the City of Toronto, Ontario.
+The C.H.E.R. is being undertaken as part of the Eglinton East Light Rail Transit, Transit Project Assessment Process (T.P.A.P.) and Design Update (Figure 1).
 As this transit project falls under the T.P.A.P., it follows Ontario Regulation 231/08 - Transit Projects and Metrolinx Undertakings.
-The privately-owned property consists of a single-storey residence and was identified in the Cultural Heritage Report: Existing Conditions and Preliminary Impact Assessment Eglinton East Light Rail Transit, Transit Project Assessment Process and Design Update City of Toronto, Ontario (Archaeological Services Inc., 2024).
-The Cultural Heritage Report identified Morningside Avenue from Fairwood Crescent to Tefft Road, including the subject property, a post-war streetscape, as a potential cultural heritage landscape (C.H.L.), C.H.L.
-1. A preliminary impact assessment indicated that the subject property would be subject to direct adverse impacts through the removal of the residence on the property, and therefore a C.H.E.R. was recommended to determine the cultural heritage value or interest of the property.
+The privately-owned property consists of a two-and-a-half storey brick residence and was identified in the Cultural Heritage Report: Existing Conditions and Preliminary Impact Assessment Eglinton East Light Rail Transit, Transit Project Assessment Process and Design Update City of Toronto, Ontario (Archaeological Services Inc., 2024).
+A preliminary impact assessment indicated that the subject property would be subject to direct adverse impacts through the removal of the residence on the property, and therefore a C.H.E.R. was recommended to determine the cultural heritage value or interest of the property.

-Figure 1: Location of the subject property at 308 Morningside Avenue and C.H.L.
-1 from the Cultural Heritage Report.
-Source (c) Open Street Map contributors, Creative Commons n.d.
+Figure 1: Location of the subject property at 344 Morningside Avenue.
+Source: (c) Open Street Map contributors, Creative Commons n.d.